 - Desire to avoid places, events, or objects that are reminders of the traumatic experience

 - Feeling emotionally numb

 - Losing interest in activities that were enjoyable in the past

 - Trouble remembering key features of the traumatic event

 - Negative thoughts about oneself or the world

 Symptoms can begin or worsen after the traumatic event.
 If you are experiencing the listed symptoms and you are feeling alienated or detached in your relationships, we recommend that you seek psychological treatment.

 Trusted Treatments &Therapies

-At River Lake Clinic, LLC, we know that each of our patients are unique and have experienced different trauma.
+At River Lake Clinic, PLLC, we know that each of our patients are unique and have experienced different trauma.
 Because of this we create individual treatment plans.
 It is important for anyone with PTSD to be treated by a professional.